hcfp/Computing-Notes/Computing Notes.md

 ### The Vernam cipher

 - The Vernam cipher is an implementation of a class of ciphers known as one-time pad ciphers
-- The one-time pad must be equal to ore longer than the plaintext, be truly random and be used only once
+- The one-time pad must be equal to or longer than the plaintext, be truly random and be used only once
 - The key must be shared in person and destroyed after use
 - If the key is truly random no amount of cryptanalysis will produce meaningful results since the distribution of characters will be random
 - The binary representation of each character and the corresponding character on the one-time pad are XOR'd